Papers of Bruce McKinney

 Immediate Source of Acquisition

-Gift, Bruce McKinney, 2008, 2010, 2011.
+Gifts, Bruce McKinney, 2008, 2010, 2011; Janet Sullivan, 2020.

 Separated Materials

 Los Angeles Advocate.
 Advocate (Los Angeles, California).
-Issues 332-341 (1981:Dec.:10 - 1982:Apr.:29), 420-429 (1985:May:14 - 1985:Sept.:17), 433-6 (1985:Nov.:12 - 1985:Dec.:24), 511-2 (1988:Nov.:8 - 1988:Nov.:22), 526 (1989:June:6), 548 (1990:Apr.:10), 552 (1990:June:5), 591-6 (1991:Dec.:3 - 1992:Feb.:11), 614-7 (1992:Oct.:20 - 1992:Dec.:1), 620 (1993:Jan.:12), 622-3 (1993:Feb.:9 - 1993:Feb.:23), 626 (1993:Apr.:6), 645 (1993:Dec.:28), 648 (1994:Feb.:8), 650 (1994:Mar.:1994) removed to RH Wl D3738.
+Issues 332-341 (1981:Dec.:10 - 1982:Apr.:29), 420-429 (1985:May:14 - 1985:Sept.:17), 433-6 (1985:Nov.:12 - 1985:Dec.:24), 511-2 (1988:Nov.:8 - 1988:Nov.:22), 526 (1989:June:6), 548 (1990:Apr.:10), 552 (1990:June:5), 591-6 (1991:Dec.:3 - 1992:Feb.:11), 614-7 (1992:Oct.:20 - 1992:Dec.:1), 620 (1993:Jan.:12), 622-3 (1993:Feb.:9 - 1993:Feb.:23), 626 (1993:Apr.:6), 645 (1993:Dec.:28), 648 (1994:Feb.:8), 650 (1994:Mar.:1994) removed to RH WL D3738.

 Barbo, Beverly.
 The Walking Wounded.
 Lindsborg: Carlson, 1987.
 Located at Spencer Research Library at RH C11313.